Dear Homeschool Student,

 Many adults look back on college as one of the happiest times of their lives.
 You will meet many new people, have new experiences, and get to learn much more about yourself and the world.
 The work you do during high school will be a big part of determining what kind of experience you can have in this first part of your adult life.
 So, I encourage you to work hard, dream big, and go for it.

-Barbara Hettle, Founder Homeschool Success
+Barbara Hettle, college counselor and founder of Homeschool Success